spayne/unreal-multiplayer-server-in-aws/doc/ue_project_setup.md

 * **Server Targets** to be installable by and connect to GameLift on statup

 ## Steps:
-1. **Add the GameLiftServerSDK Plugin.** For your game server to be able to talk to the GameLift servers it needs to link agains the GameLiftServerSDK that is packaged in the plugin:
+1. **Add the GameLiftServerSDK Plugin.** For your game server to be able to talk to the GameLift servers it needs to link against the GameLiftServerSDK that is packaged in the plugin:
    1. Copy the GameLiftServerSDK folder from this repo to the Plugins folder of your game project.
    2. Reopen your project in the Unreal Editor and enable the "GameLiftServerSDK" in the Plugins.
    3. Unreal Editor will prompt you to restart.